dimitropoulos/typeslayer/README.md

 ## Contributing

-1. all commits (and therefor PR merges) must be the next bar from "My Name Is" by Eminem, until further notice
+1. all commits (and therefor PR merges) must be the next bar from ~~"My Name Is" (complete)~~ "The Real Slim Shady" by Eminem, until further notice
 2. no further requirements

 ## Thank You